-- Place thawed turkey on rack in roasting pan, breast side down (this will insure juicy turkey breast and not dry meat, the juices run down to the breast)
+- Place thawed turkey on a rack in roasting pan, breast side down (this will ensure juicy turkey breast and not dry meat, the juices run down to the breast)

 - Rub room temperature butter over the top of the turkey

 - add salt and pepper.

 - Place 4 cups of water into the bottom of the roasting pan

 - Place the turkey in the oven,

 - Roast the turkey for one hour at 400 degrees